Chandelier Solar Light | Hanging Solar Light

 For this repurposed chandelier, I used Krylon Dual Paint+Primer in Oil Rubbed Bronze on all of the pieces.
 I did a little sanding on the bobeches because they were gross.

-After letting the pieces cure, I got busy trying to figure out exactly how I wanted the finished repurposed chandelier project to look.
+After letting the pieces cure, I got busy figuring out exactly how I wanted the finished repurposed chandelier project to look.
 Isn’t the finish of the Krylon ORB gorgeous?

-I tried it with the solar lights directly on the arms without and bobeches or candle tubes.
-The lights fit very snugly by themselves.
+I tried it with the solar lights directly on the arms without any bobeches or candle tubes.
+The lights fit very snugly on their own.

-I replaced the bobeches, and tested to see if the candle tubes that come with the solar lights would fit.
+I replaced the bobeches and tested whether the candle tubes that come with the solar lights would fit.
 They sort of do, but MY oh MY, they are TALL.

 Compare Options For The Best Look